Freeway (1996 film): Production

 Oliver Stone served as one of the film's executive producers.
+It was filmed on location in Los Angeles from July 31 to August 28, 1995.
 Writer and director Matthew Bright said the film underwent multiple edits during post-production and he was not able to preserve his original version for the film, as Stone was away in Nepal at the time.

-It was filmed on location in Los Angeles, California from July 31 to August 28, 1995.
+Due to the film's limited budget prop cars were not freely available during filming, and according to Reese Witherspoon, when her character is soliciting random drivers in a scene in the movie: "Cars are driving by and I'm flagging them down, screaming profanities at them, asking them if they want to have sex with me – they have no idea we're making a movie...
+People were just like totally taking me seriously.
+It was really scary."

 Release

 Freeway premiered at the Sundance Film Festival on January 19, 1996, where it was nominated for the Grand Jury Prize.

 Censorship

 In Australia, when Columbia TriStar Home Video submitted a VHS of the original 104-minute print of the film to the Australian Classification Board (then known as the Office of Film and Literature Classification), it was refused classification.
-The ACB had already approved of a censored version, running 102 minutes, that removed two scenes: one in which Sutherland asks Witherspoon for anal sex on top of his excessive use of obscenities, and another in which a deceased 91-year-old grandmother is shown with a vase covering her private parts and her legs spread apart; the cut version remains available on video in that country, where it is rated R18+.
+The ACB had already approved of a censored version, running 102 minutes, that removed two scenes: one in which Bob Wolverton (Kiefer Sutherland) asks Vanessa Lutz (Reese Witherspoon) for anal sex on top of his excessive use of obscenities, and another in which a deceased 91-year-old grandmother (Kitty Fox) is shown with a vase covering her private parts and her legs spread apart; the cut version remains available on video in that country, where it is rated R18+.